Agent-Coder/MKS22X-FinalProject/README.md

 - Made new Enemy Ditto
 - Teleportation and teleportation tiles
 - Enemy Dependent on player movement

+:doughnut:
+- Agreed to only have 4 levels but with many more features in each individual level!
+- Move original level 2 to level3, add easier level2

-## Day 19 Sunday 6/4/19
+## Day 19 Tuesday 6/4/19
 :cookie:
-- Level 2 and Level 3 special parts done
-- Added New Enemy
+- Finished level2
+- Did Sprites for Mismagius
+- A LOT of debugging
+- Added end screen for when player beats the game
+- Removed level 5

 :icecream:
 - Finished new type of berry
+- Added Mismagius to level3
 - Level 4 Done
 - Ditto movement done